Many children are leaving themselves vulnerable online by failing to set their social media profiles to private, an online safety group has warned.

 Children may not think of strangers online as strangers – they may think of them as online friends.
 Explain it’s easy for people to lie about who they are online.
 You can also become ‘friends’ with your child on social networks.

 Set rules about when and for how long they can go online, the websites they can visit,and how to treat people online.

 Show them how to report offensive comments or block people who upset them.

 Check the age ratings on the games they play or videos they watch, and make sure websites and social networks are suitable.

 Internet Service Providers provide controls to restrict content, and many electronic devices such as laptops and smartphones allow you to do the same.

 Make sure they are not sharing sensitive information online and tell them what to do if they are contacted by someone they don’t know.

 Explain how you can use privacy settings to make sure only approved friends can see posts and images.

-For more information E. B. Clarke's book visit the ID? website
+- For more information visit the Internet Matters website